 A native of Ohio, he received his Bachelor of Arts degree in Psychology from the University of Cincinnati.
 He moved to Georgia in 2003 and received his Master of Education degree from the University of Georgia.

 Michelle Parker is the Director of Utilization Management for Anchor Hospital.
-A Michigan native, Michelle began working in healthcare in 2005 and later joined the Anchor Hospital team in 2015.
-Prior to working for Anchor Hospital, she was an ABA Certified Behavior Specialist working primarily with forensically adjudicated patients in the state of Virginia.
+A Michigan native, Michelle began working for UHS in 2005 and later joined the Anchor Hospital team in 2015.
+Prior to working for UHS, she was an ABA Certified Behavior Specialist working primarily with forensically adjudicated patients in the state of Virginia.

 She brings 20 years of experience in the mental health field to Anchor Hospital and in her current role she primarily effects change with relation to patient benefit utilization.